gibbok/typescript-book/README.md

 const r = add(1, 2); // r is number
 ```

-## Mapped types
+## Mapped Types

-Mapped types in TypeScript allow you to create new types based on an existing type by transforming each property using a mapping function.
+Mapped Types in TypeScript allow you to create new types based on an existing type by transforming each property using a mapping function.
 By mapping existing types, you can create new types that represent the same information in a different format.
 To create a mapped type, you access the properties of an existing type using the `keyof` operator and then alter them to produce a new type.
 In the following example:

 ```typescript